cgu2022/NKC---Python-Curriculum/README.md

-Newark Kids Code - Introduction to Python Curriculum
+# Newark Kids Code - Python Curriculum

+### `By Chris Gu`

+This github was intentionally private.
+Please do not share this github.